High-level environmental sustainability guidelines for large accelerator facilities: Introduction

-{\hrule} Particle accelerator-based facilities allow humanity to investigate the fundamental building blocks of the universe, revolutionise modern medicine, understand and create materials with incredible properties, and fundamentally expand the boundaries of human knowledge.
-Large accelerator facilities are defined here as facilities that accelerate particles to high energies, have substantial physical structures and consist of multiple subsystems.
-Whilst large accelerator facilities have been shown to have a positive impact on society through their scientific output and economic benefits, they also negatively impact the environment in a way that is directly related to their size and/or power consumption and other resources.
+Particle accelerator-based facilities have the ability to allow humanity to investigate the fundamental building blocks of the universe, revolutionise modern medicine, understand and create materials with incredible properties, fundamentally expand the boundaries of human knowledge, and much more.
+Whilst large accelerator facilities\footnote{Large accelerator facilities are defined here as facilities that accelerate particles to high energies, have substantial physical structures and consist of multiple subsystems.} have been shown to have a positive impact on society through their scientific output, and economic and environmental benefits, they also negatively impact the environment in a way that is directly related to their size and/or resource consumption.

-As the scientific reach of these facilities grows, often the environmental impact to run these facilities increases too.
-Yet, the climate crisis calls for increasingly urgent action towards its reduction and mitigation of probable effects.
-The European Strategy Group for Particle Physics (2020) recommend ``a detailed plan for the minimisation of environmental impact and for the saving and re-use of energy should be part of the approval process for any major project''\cite{EuroStrat2020}, implying that sustainability is intrinsic to the future of accelerator facilities.
+As the scientific reach of these facilities grows, often the environmental impact to run them also grows.
+Yet, the climate crisis calls for increasingly urgent action towards the reduction and mitigation of probable effects.
+The European Strategy Group for Particle Physics (2020) recommended that ``a detailed plan for the minimisation of environmental impact and for the saving and re-use of energy should be part of the approval process for any major project''\cite{ESPPU-2020}, implying that sustainability is intrinsic to the future of accelerator facilities.
 Therefore, it is essential that the entire environmental impact of accelerator facilities is understood and minimised.

+The field of particle accelerator environmental sustainability, whilst a relatively young one, already boasts a wide range of studies, efforts and results.
+This living document provides high-level guidelines, targeted specifically at large accelerator facilities based on these efforts, to aid in the pursuit of improved environmental sustainability.
+For these facilities to truly incorporate and contribute towards environmental sustainability, a collection of resources is provided to highlight some suggested practices and case studies (where they exist).